Structured Sparsity Inducing Adaptive Optimizers for Deep Learning: Experimental results

 With this experiment, we also want to show the effectiveness of proximal gradient methods with the (non-differentiable) penalties studied in this paper, as opposed to subgradient methods \citep{wen2016structured}, where the composite objective was simply trained with Adam. \cref{tab:vgg16-group-sparsity} compares the performance for both training methods, with both structured sparsity inducing penalties.
 In the case of subgradient methods, the solution found for both penalties was not sparse, i.e. no group had zero norm, meaning a group sparsity of $100\%$.
 Following \citet{wen2016structured}, we applied a post-processing thresholding step to these networks, where groups with small enough $\ell_{2}$ norm were zeroed-out.
 We found that this step was highly sensitive to the choice of the threshold, jumping from $90\%$ accuracy down to $10\%$ (i.e. a random predictor) over a small range of values; the values reported in \cref{tab:vgg16-group-sparsity} are trading-off accuracy for group sparsity.

-Despite tuning the value of the threshold, the amount of group sparsity for subgradient methods remains high, showing little advantage in terms of the number of non-zero parameters left.
-On the other hand, the solutions found using proximal gradient methods are capable of reaching a lower group sparsity, without any post-processing necessary (because the proximal operator can set groups of parameters to $0$), while maintaining a good accuracy compared to our baseline model.
+In contrast to subgradient methods, the solutions found using proximal gradient methods are capable of reaching a low level of group sparsity, without any post-processing necessary (because the proximal operator can set groups of parameters to $0$), while maintaining a good accuracy compared to our baseline model.